Engagement Hub

 • Who: All B.C. employers whose workers may receive tips or gratuities, including, but not limited to, foodservice, hospitality, taxi and ride-hail, local delivery, esthetic services including hair salons, and pet grooming

-• Why: To ensure fairness for all employers, ensure consistent reporting, and clarify the existing practice directive language
+• Why: To ensure fairness for all employers, ensure consistent reporting, and clarify the practice directive language

 • Key topics: Tips, Gratuities, Assessable payroll, Employer, Practice directive